 No doubt New York City is pretty wondrous, but so are the surrounding areas.
 Trains departing regularly from Grand Central take you to tiny towns, great art, manicured gardens with stunning views, and even an abandoned castle in the middle of the Hudson River.
-This Labor Day weekend, plan one of these trips from Grand Central.
+Plan one of these trips from Grand Central this weekend.
 By Jessica Allen.

 Dia:Beacon showcases contemporary art, much of it extremely large and site-specific, on 30 acres alongside the Hudson River.
-Built in 1929, the main building was once a box-making factory for Nabisco; today its 240,000 square feet house works by Donald Judd, Richard Serra, On Kawara, and Louise Bourgeois, among other significant artists of the past 50 or so years.
-Beacon itself is worth a stroll too, with art galleries, antique stores, and restaurants along its main street.
+Built in 1929, the main building was once a box-making factory for Nabisco; today its 240,000 square feet houses works by Donald Judd, Richard Serra, On Kawara, and Louise Bourgeois, among other significant artists of the past 50 or so years.
+Beacon itself is worth a stroll too, with art galleries, antique stores, and restaurants along its Main Street.
 Metro-North gets you there in about 90 minutes.

 The 3,500-acre estate known as Kykuit was completed in 1913 for John D. Rockefeller, then the richest man in America.
 A guided tour takes you through the house where four generations of Rockefellers once lived, from the bowling alley in the basement to art by Alexander Calder, Pablo Picasso, and Henry Moore in the hallways to horse-drawn carriages and classic cars in the garages.
 For the best experience, consider taking the 50-or-so-minute train trip in the fall, when the Hudson Valley has turned ocher, amber, magenta, and pumpkin.

 Feeling lucky?
 This Connecticut entertainment emporium, about two hours from Grand Central, offers all kinds of games of chance spread over three different casinos, including several daily poker tournaments.
-If you’re not into gambling, you can go to a concert, head to a comedy show, meet a Real Housewife or other star of reality tv, hang out at the world’s largest indoor planetarium dome, get a spa treatment, have a book signed by your favorite author, shop, or eat at one of the more than 25 on-site restaurant.
+If you’re not into gambling, you can go to a concert, head to a comedy show, hang out at the world’s largest indoor planetarium dome, get a spa treatment, shop, or eat at one of the more than 25 on-site restaurant.